kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary > 100000 THEN 'Executive'      -- Most specific first WHEN Salary > 80000 THEN 'Senior'
+        WHEN BaseSalary > 100000 THEN 'Executive'      -- Most specific first WHEN BaseSalary > 80000 THEN 'Senior'
-        WHEN Salary > 60000 THEN 'Mid-Level'
+        WHEN BaseSalary > 60000 THEN 'Mid-Level'
-        WHEN Salary > 40000 THEN 'Entry-Level'
+        WHEN BaseSalary > 40000 THEN 'Entry-Level'
         ELSE 'Intern'                              -- Catch-all last
     END AS Level
 FROM Employees;

 -- Problematic: Wrong order can cause incorrect results -- CASE
---     WHEN Salary > 40000 THEN 'Entry-Level'  -- This catches everyone > 40k!
+--     WHEN BaseSalary > 40000 THEN 'Entry-Level'  -- This catches everyone > 40k!
---     WHEN Salary > 80000 THEN 'Senior'       -- This will never execute
+--     WHEN BaseSalary > 80000 THEN 'Senior'       -- This will never execute
 --     ELSE 'Intern'
 -- END
 ```